 Municipal Emergency Management Plan

-The aim of the Municipal Emergency Management Plan (MEMP) is to detail the agreed arrangements for the prevention of, the response to, and the recovery from, emergencies that could occur in Frankston City as identified in Part 4 of the Emergency Management Act 1986.
+The aim of the Municipal Emergency Management Plan (MEMP) is to detail the agreed arrangements to plan for, respond to and recover from emergencies that could occur in Frankston City as identified in Part 4 of the Emergency Management Act 1986 (Vic).

-- Manage arrangements for the utilisation and implementation of municipal resources in response to emergencies.
+- Manage arrangements for requesting and using municipal resources in response to emergencies.

-- Assist the affected community(s) to recover after an emergency
+- Assist the affected communities to recover following an emergency.

-- The provision of emergency relief to combatants and affected persons during the response phase
+- The provision of emergency relief to volunteer services and affected persons during the response phase

 - Municipal assistance to agencies during the response and recovery phases